-Whole genomes sequencing to find errors - the bad genes
+Whole genomes sequencing to find errors - the bad genes (for example already in newborns)

 - Surge of information that we cannot (yet) understand - Problems of counseling, do we tell everything? - Who has the right to know what? - How are the data stored and distributed? - How can we prevent that data get into wrong hands? - What about defects for which we do not have any medicine?